What is the OECD automatic exchange of information (AEOI) and Common Reporting Standard?

 Each situation must be considered independently, but where tax mitigation or deferral is an objective, there are generally four main criteria to consider as a starting point:

 - Consideration of any “controlled foreign corporation” rules where a shareholder/beneficial owner/beneficiary is a resident.
+If the proposed shareholding structure will result in any CFC issues then establishing a trust, foundation and/or insurance wrapper for each effected shareholder could be considered.

 - Any “anti-avoidance” rules where a shareholder/beneficial owner/beneficiary is a resident.